-From door-to-door meetings to party-exclusive apps, supporters can now share their candidate’s message to more people, including undecided voters.
-If you are interested in volunteering for a 2020 election (and there are many!), here are the latest trends and issues in political canvassing.
+From door-to-door meetings to online fundraisers, supporters can now share their candidate’s message to more people, including undecided voters.
+If you are interested in volunteering for a campaign, here are the latest trends and issues in political canvassing.

 Flexibility is key to deal with the workload that comes with a political campaign, points out Ali Lozano, a former She Should Run volunteer.
 Canvassing neighborhoods, organizing meet & greets, data entry, phone banking, and monitoring media may seem boring, but these are some of the critical tasks that need to be done constantly in the days leading up to any election.